What Is A Rhinoplasty (Nose Job)?

-Rhinoplasty, commonly called a nose job, is a surgical alteration of the nose to improve its function or to change its appearance.
-Connecticut Board-Certified Plastic Surgeon, Dr. Gary Price, performs nose surgery to enhance facial features, repair a nose that has been deformed by trauma, and correct impaired breathing due to structural problems in the nose.
+Rhinoplasty, commonly called a nose job or nose surgery, is a surgical alteration of the nose to improve its function or to change its appearance.
+Connecticut Plastic Surgeon, Dr. Gary Price, performs nose surgery to enhance facial features, repair a nose that has been deformed by trauma, and correct impaired breathing due to structural problems in the nose.

 Sometimes the procedure is done in conjunction with a septoplasty, a procedure to correct a deviated septum and improve breathing.
 In these cases, the operation effectively treats health and breathing problems, as well as improving the patient’s appearance.

 Who Is a Good Candidate For A Rhinoplasty?

 In order to be a candidate for a rhinoplasty procedure you must meet the following criteria: